A list of the Support Available for family carers (unpaid carers) throughout Covid-19

-Unpaid Carers will be invited for their Covid-19 vaccination as part of priority group 6, although if you are over 65 or classed as clinically extremely vulnerable to the virus, you will be invited earlier.
+Unpaid Carers Have been invited for their Covid-19 vaccination as part of priority group 6.
 Invites for the vaccination will be sent out via GP practices to carers that are known to GP's.
 Carers will be known to their GPs if they have been identified as an unpaid carer.

 You can find more information on the identification of Family Carers via the Covid-19 Standard Operating Procedure

 If you are identified as an unpaid carer, you will be contacted by your GP and invited to have a vaccination.
 If you are already registered, don’t be worried if you haven’t been invited yet, you will be contacted.